What is Parler? Conservative Twitter or Something More?

 If you feel like you just can’t trim enough text off of your ad to please the Facebook gods, fear not.
 There is a tool you can use to beat the system, and it doesn’t require a ton of extra resources or an in-house creative team.

-It’s called Animoto and how it can help you workaround Facebook’s image text rules.
+It’s called Animoto and it can help you workaround Facebook’s image text rules.
 Here are three steps you can take to ensure your ad will meet their limits.

 In an effort to create a better ad experience for its users, Facebook reviews each ad based on the amount of text it includes.
 (You may have heard this called the 20% Rule, but that hasn’t been the case since mid-2016.)

 It rates the amount of text as OK, Low, Medium, or High.
 Based on the image rating, your ad’s reach could be reduced.
 If there is too much text, your audience might not even see it.

 The good news?
 You can run your ad images through the Text Overlay Tool to see its text rating and determine whether or not you need to make any changes.